catalyzeio/paas-guides/python-postgres/Readme.md

 This guide is supplemental to the Django tutorials but will emphasize the key parts to get your app running on the Catalyze Platform.
 We have developed a sample application that you can also reference throughout the guide and as we walkthrough deploying an application.
 You can find the [Python Sample App on GitHub](https://github.com/catalyzeio/python-sample-app).

+> **Note:** This tutorial uses the Catalyze Console preview feature, currently available for staging environments.
+Contact support@catalyze.io to find out more about how you can get early access to upcoming features.

 ## Pre-requisites

-*You have a PaaS account with Catalyze*
+***You have a Platform account with Catalyze***

 If you don't, you can sign up for a 30-day trial and try building this out on our Sandbox.
 This provides you with the easiest path to being ready for HIPAA compliance with one more simple deploy.
+Contact sales@catalyze.io to find out more.

-*You have an existing Python project, with requirements using pip and setup tools*
+***You have an existing Python project, with requirements using pip and setup tools***

 If you don’t, we have a sample app that you can use as a starting point: https://github.com/catalyzeio/python-sample-app.
 Though, if you are new to Django, we recommending working through the tutorials in their [documentation pages](https://docs.djangoproject.com/en/1.8/).

-*You’ve read and understand the documentation for Python 2.7, Django and Postgres.*
+***You’ve read and understand the documentation for Python 2.7, Django and Postgres.***

-*You have Python, virtualenv, pip and setuptools installed*
+***You have Python, virtualenv, pip and setuptools installed***

 You may want to install Python with brew on OS X: `brew install python`

 If you don’t, pip/setuptools are installed with Python: http://docs.python-guide.org/en/latest/starting/install/osx/

-*Install the Catalyze PaaS CLI*
+***Install the Catalyze Platform CLI***

 If you've already installed pip, installing the CLI is as easy as `pip install catalyze`